-Orthodontics is the area of dentistry that focuses on the alignment of crooked or wonky teeth and/or improperly positioned jaws in order to improve a patient’s oral health and, of course, smile.
+Orthodontics is the area of dentistry that focuses on moving the teeth into a more aesthetically desirable position and/or improperly positioning jaws in order to improve a patient’s oral health and, of course, smile.
 Treatment is carried out through the use of either removable or fixed dental appliances (often referred to as braces), in order to straighten teeth and/or correct irregular bite, and prevent these problems from re-occurring.
 The end result is perfectly aligned teeth with no unsightly gaps or bite issues, giving you more reasons to smile!

 It is often the case that people with improperly aligned teeth will refrain from smiling and showing their teeth, due to a lack of confidence in their appearance.
 In some cases, this can have an emotional impact that then affects their self-confidence causing negative social and career implications.